Open-Systems-Pharmacology/rSharp/README.md

     sudo apt-get install libfontconfig1-dev libharfbuzz-dev libfribidi-dev
     sudo apt-get install libfreetype6-dev libpng-dev libtiff5-dev libjpeg-dev

-Symlink libdl.so.2 to libdl.so

-    sudo ln -s /usr/lib/x86_64-linux-gnu/libdl.so.2 /usr/lib/x86_64-linux-gnu/libdl.so

 #### Install from Github

 You can install the package from GitHub with pre-build binaries by